Auction theory: Symmetric auctions with correlated valuation distributions

 The revelation principle as applied to auctions is that the marginal buyer payoff or "buyer surplus" is P(v), the probability of being the winner.

-In every participant-efficient auction, the probability of winning is 1 for a high value buyer.
+In every participant-efficient auction, the probability of winning is 1 for a high-valuation buyer.
 The marginal payoff to a buyer is therefore the same in every such auction.
 The payoff must therefore be the same as well.